George Leveson-Gower, 1st Duke of Sutherland: Monuments

+Criticism

 Due to his controversial role in the Sutherland Clearances, the "Mannie" statue to the Duke in Golspie, Sutherland has been subject to repeated vandalism.

 There are several well-known Gaelic songs mocking the duke personally.
 Perhaps the most famous of these is Dùthaich Mhic Aoidh (Mackay Country or Northern Sutherland, a region hit hard by the Clearances), written by Ewen Robertson, who became known as the "Bard of the Clearances."